This is a fantastic book that will help you change your mindset from working for a living to earning passive income.

 The principles in this book are simple to understand but can be take diligence and perseverance to attain financial freedom as Arkad did.
 If you apply the seven rules from the Richest Man in Babylon, you too can become rich too.

-Richest Man in Babylon Summary Review – Cures to a Lean Purse
+Richest Man of Babylon Summary Review – Cures to a Lean Purse

 1. Start Thy Purse to Fattening